glburman/pure-js-input-mask/Readme.md

 This is the result.
 Simple, small, flexible, works for me.

 Tested in Chrome, Firefox and Edge.
+I.E. 11 should be fine as well, let me know if you spot something.

 ### Description